microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/alert_update.md

 # Update alert

+ > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Update an editable **alert** property within any integrated solution to keep alert status and assignments in sync across solutions.
 This method updates any solution that has a record of the referenced alert ID.

->**Note:** You must include the alert ID as a parameter with this method.

 ## Permissions